grayresearch/CX/README.md

 source/destination routing data to a request ID so that subsequent response IDs directly indicate the specific CPU master destination.

-** TODO: discuss/decide if the above stratification is sufficient.
-For example, is it acceptable to bundle request handshake + response handshake into one strata, or do we need a lattice "no handshake -> req handshake |
+TODO: discuss/decide if the above stratification is sufficient.
+For example, is it acceptable to bundle request handshake + response handshake into one feature level, or do we need a **lattice** "no handshake -> req handshake |
-resp handshake -> req + resp handshake"? **
+resp handshake -> req + resp handshake"?